mailshot

 EventBridgeEvent ingestion and routing.
 Custom bus receives events from your app.
 Rules route to Step Functions (sequences) or Lambda (fire-and-forget).

 Step FunctionsSequence orchestration.
 One state machine per sequence.
 Handles branching, delays, and step ordering.
-Wait states cost nothing.

-LambdaFive functions: SendEmail, CheckCondition, Unsubscribe, BounceHandler, EngagementHandler.
+LambdaEight functions: SendEmail, CheckCondition, Unsubscribe, BounceHandler, EngagementHandler, Subscribe, Broadcast, ReplyHandler (conditional).

 S3HTML email templates.
 Deployed via CDK BucketDeployment.
 Cached in Lambda memory for 10 minutes.